zph/fast_attributes/README.md

 [![Dependency Status](http://img.shields.io/gemnasium/applift/fast_attributes.svg)](https://gemnasium.com/applift/fast_attributes)

 ## Motivation
-There are already a lot of good and flexible gems which solve the similar problem, allow to define attributes with their types, for example: [virtus](https://github.com/solnic/virtus) or [attrio](https://github.com/jetrockets/attrio).
-But the disadvantage of existing gems is performance.
-So, the goal of `fast_attributes` is to make a simple solution which is fast, understandable and easy extendable.
+There are already a lot of good and flexible gems which solve a similar problem, allowing attributes to be defined with their types, for example: [virtus](https://github.com/solnic/virtus) or [attrio](https://github.com/jetrockets/attrio).
+However, the disadvantage of these gems is performance.
+So, the goal of `fast_attributes` is to provide a simple solution which is fast, understandable and extendable.

-This is [performance benchmark](https://github.com/applift/fast_attributes/blob/master/benchmarks/comparison.rb) of `fast_attributes` and other popular gems.
+This is the [performance benchmark](https://github.com/applift/fast_attributes/blob/master/benchmarks/comparison.rb) of `fast_attributes` compared to other popular gems.

 ```
 Comparison: